 Author response:

-We have rewritten the entire paper, reorganized its structure to provide support for each claim, and ensure that the paper flows logically.
-Additionally, we have enlisted the services of a professional English editor to address language and grammar issues, enhancing the overall readability of the paper.
+We have made substantial edits to the entire paper, including reorganizing its structure to provide support for each claim, and ensuring that the text flows logically.
+We have also enlisted the services of a professional English editor to address language and grammar issues and to check the overall readability of the paper.

 3. Editor Comment: